ProAccess/MakeMyHOAok/HOA Cert Program.md

 Director certifications could earn benefits for their associations
 ------------------------------------------------------------------

-The BCCAD would assign *ratings* to communities based generally upon the propor­tion of its directors with current certifications and foster an environment wherein communities with higher ratings may garner favored insurance premiums and prestige of being identified by the state as being in the top-10, top-100, top-1000.
+The BCCAD would assign *ratings* to communities based generally upon the proportion of its directors with current certifications and foster an environment wherein communities with higher ratings may garner favored insurance premiums and prestige of being identified by the state as being in the top-10, top-100, top-1000.

 Insurance premiums typically are one of the largest budget items affecting monthly dues.
 Insurance companies would be incented to offer reduced premiums to those community associations that maintain a certain rating as risk management would be part of the BCCAD certification curriculum and exam.
 And reduced premiums translating into lower dues may be a powerful incentive for community associations to participate.